 Herbert E. Owen Native Plant Garden

 Enjoy 45 species of native plants in our native plant garden and arboretum.
-This outdoor classroom offers you an opportunity to see local native plant species side by side.
-Get up close and make observations, or just spend some time in the company of beautiful native plants, shrubs, and trees.
+This outdoor classroom lets you see local native plant species side by side.
+Get up close and make observations, or spend some time in the company of beautiful native plants, shrubs, and trees.

 "This accreditation recognizes the importance that we as a Department of Biology and a college place on hands-on learning and providing, even on our campus itself, the ability to see biological diversity."

 Biology faculty and students began a service-learning project in 2021 to research and tag trees across campus.
 View their research and profiles on tree species found at FLC.